aalliikk/PFFPL/README.md

 # PFFPL

+PFFPL stands for Programming Foundations for Programming languages.

-Simplified dictionary for the book by Robert Harper
+Simplified dictionary for the book by Robert Harper is needed.